ponkila/homestaking-infra/README.md

 We use declarative disk partitioning by [disko](https://github.com/nix-community/disko).
 For each host, there is a disko script that contains the desired disk layout.
 There are a lot of [examples](https://github.com/nix-community/disko/tree/master/example) available on how to configure the layout.

-To apply the disk layout to a target machine, you'll need to boot the machine using the built image and obtain the `mount.nix` file for that specific host.
+To apply the disk layout to a target machine, you'll need to boot the machine using the built image and obtain the `mounts.nix` file for that specific host.
 Once you have the file, execute the following command:

 ```
 sudo nix run github:nix-community/disko -- --mode create ./mounts.nix